akup/vllm/planning-poc-v2/phase-3-manager.md

 Note: State is stateless across restarts.
 If vLLM restarts during a round, the round is lost.

+### Nonce Iteration Simplification

+NOTE: Rethink - Original implementation has `group_id` / `n_groups` concept.
+Probably we should get it back as single MLNode still might have multiple instances of vllm ...

 ## Model Access

 vLLM loads the model once at startup.
 We access it via: